dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/01_Point_Set_Theorems.md

 Theorem (Baire)
 : If $X$ is a complete metric space, then the intersection of countably many dense open sets is dense in $X$.

 Theorem
-: A continuous bijective open map is a homeomorphism.

-Theorem
 : A closed subset $A$ of a compact set $B$ is compact.